 Acute pain is pain that has just come on or has only been present for a short amount of time.
 It’s typically associated with an illness, injury, or surgery, and helps the brain signal that an area should be protected to allow for healing.

 Acute pain typically causes behavior changes, such as not wanting to be touched, hiding, or keeping weight off an injured paw.
-These behaviors are protective in that they can reduce the pain signals that travel to the brain.
-Acute pain can also be known as adaptive pain because it’s normal pain that heals and has a return to function.
+These behaviors are protective in that they restrict use of the affected area and allow the injury to heal.
+Acute pain can also be known as adaptive pain because it’s normal pain that resolves once the injury heals.
 A cut to the paw is an example of adaptive/acute pain.
 If the pain is not addressed, or the wound is untreated, this can get worse and transition to chronic pain.
 The beginning of joint damage is another example of adaptive pain and will transition to chronic pain if left untreated.[1]

 Chronic Pain in Dogs